fostn/uosint/README.md

 - Retrieve information about a target username
 - Fetch posts of a target username
 - Get comments on the posts of a target username
+- Download posts of a target username
+- Download stories of a target username
 - Extract email addresses from followers
 - Extract email addresses from users that a target username is following
 - Extract phone numbers from followers